210419-USF-BSN-Java/no-name/proposal/Git Guide.md

   - `git checkout -b bug-fix/typing-bug`

 ## While coding
 1. Commit frequently with descriptive, concise messages.
-If you get into a messy situation and want to rollback to a previous commit:
+There are multiple options for rolling back to previous commits in case you feel stuck in a bad situation.
+Here are two:
    1. Rollback and nuke the bad code in the process:
-      1. `git log`  then copy the SHA-hash (a long string of numbers) of the last working commit, then run `git reset --HARD <SHA-hash>`
+      1. `git log`
+      2. Copy the SHA-hash (a long string of numbers) of the last working commit
+      3. run `git reset --HARD <SHA-hash>`
    2. Create a new branch off of the last working commit (you may want to look at the bad stuff later to figure something out):
       1. `git checkout -b <new-branch-name> <SHA-hash>`
 ## After changes